james-tindal/solitaire/README.md

 Klondike Solitaire web app.
 Available at http://solitaire.surge.sh/

+This doesn't use React and Redux libraries but works on the same mental model, just using Yo-Yo for virtual DOM and reactive streams to implement Redux.

 Cmd-z to undo a move.
 Double-click to move a card to the foundations.